kubeshop/kusk-gen/README.md

 - The [Kusk wizard](#wizard) can inspect your cluster for the tools it supports and generate corresponding resources automatically.
-- the [Kusk OpenAPI extension](#openapi-extension) allows you to specify QoS and k8s related metadata which will be used to configure your cluster accordingly
+- the [Kusk OpenAPI extension](#openapi-extension) allows you to specify QoS and k8s related metadata which will be used to configure your cluster accordingly.
-- Kusk plays nicely with both manual and automated/GitOps/CD workflows - see examples below!
+- Kusk plays nicely with both manual and automated/GitOps/CD workflows (see examples below).
+- The underlying architecture makes it straight-forward to [add new generators](#adding-a-custom-generator).

 ![kusk-overview](https://user-images.githubusercontent.com/14029650/129193622-b5f06b8d-845d-4b1e-adaf-34dd7b3e0108.png)